grantjo78/grantjo78.github.io/_posts/2022-05-04-arc-k8s-resources.md

 ### Step 6:

-Once the sign in has completed, the resources from the cluster will be visible.
+Once the sign in has completed the resources from the cluster will be visible.

 #### Namespaces